chenyi-edward/chenyi-edward.github.io/_pages/about.md

 Key Research Areas
 ------
 [My work](https://scholar.google.com/citations?user=cBipuy0AAAAJ&hl=en) is unified by a central, critical question: How do we navigate the complex human and economic paradoxes created by digital platforms and novel technologies?
 Specifically, I'm interested in the following research areas:
-- Online Interactions and Communities
+- Online Interactions and Social Networks
-- Online Labor Markets and Gig Platforms
+- Social Media, E-commerce, and Online Labor Markets
-- Social Networks and Social Media
-- Generative AI (GenAI) and Emerging Technology Impact
+- Generative AI (GenAI), FinTech, and Emerging Technology
-- Information Systems (IS) Strategy and Digital Organizational Behaviors
+- Information Systems (IS) Strategy and Digital Organization

 **Selected publications**